mohamed-stifi/MDFDS-Hackathon-CNSS-team/README.md

   - Special attention to imbalance issues common in network security datasets.

 - **Deployment Ready**:
-  - Best model (`best_classifier_for_tcp_protocol.pkl`) is ready for integration into hospital infrastructure for real-time log security monitoring.
+  - Best model (`best_classifier.pkl`) is ready for integration into hospital infrastructure for real-time log security monitoring.

 ---